SteakEnthusiast/SteakEnthusiast.github.io/source/_posts/Deobfuscating-Javascript-via-AST-Manipulation-Various-String-Concealing-Techniques.md

 1. Traverse the ast to search for the variable declaration of the string array.
 To check if it is the string array's declaration, it must meet the following criteria:
    1. The _VariableDeclaration_ node must declare only **ONE** variable.
-   2. It's corresponding _VariableDeclarator_ node must have an init property of type _ArrayExpression_
+   2. Its corresponding _VariableDeclarator_ node must have an init property of type _ArrayExpression_
    3. **ALL** of the elements of the _ArrayExpression_ must be of type _StringLiteral_
 2. After finding the declaration, we can:
    1. Store the string array's name in a variable, `stringArrayName`